aosabook/500lines/contingent/contingent.markdown

 that the attribute is best treated as part of the invisible internal machinery of the class.

-Why are we using a “defaultdict” instead of a standard dict?
+Why are we using a `defaultdict` instead of a standard dict?
 A common problem when composing dicts with other data structures is handling missing keys.
 With a normal dict,